cliffeby/DuckpinV002/README.md

 ### _Data - Alternative Access_
 #### Github Repo
-In my GitHub repo, I have a dataset (pindatacsv.csv) that can be used for this notebook in lieu of the full dataset using the SAS token above.
+In my GitHub repo, I have a dataset (pindatacsv.csv) that can be used for this notebook in lieu of the full dataset that uses the SAS token above.

 I also have a dataset (results01.csv) used for testing.
 It is 3400+ records of csv data in the format:
 `epc,up,y1,v1,v2,theta,x`